-In addition to critical acclaim, adding lifestyle-esque content has also roped in new viewers for CNN as
+In addition to critical acclaim, adding lifestyle-esque content has also roped in new viewers for CNN as "Parts Unknown" is the net's top rated regularly

 What is lifestyle?

 A loose-fitting, but loaded term, lifestyle encompasses a lot of content these days, and every net has their own unique way of defining it.
 Check out how voices in this article see lifestyle at their home nets.